 Fairness in the recruitment of volunteers, considering their safety, vulnerability, avoidance of exploitation, and protection of their autonomy is a key issue.

 Fairness in compensation for participation without it becoming an undue inducement, is especially important in LMICs.
-Studies from HICs have shown that financial inducement is an important reason for volunteers to participate in trials (10) Inducement is unacceptable from a moral standpoint in both LMICs and HICs, with implications for the participants’ autonomy.
+Studies from HICs have shown that financial inducement is an important reason for volunteers to participate in trials (10).
+Inducement is unacceptable from a moral standpoint in both LMICs and HICs, with implications for the participants’ autonomy.
 However, autonomy should not just be viewed as an absolute moral value.
 It must be seen from the perspective of whose autonomy is being influenced; who is influencing this autonomy; what the consequences are to that person of the compromised autonomy; and “whether the person has recourse to measures which will mitigate the compromise to autonomy.
 When viewed from this lens, inducement for participating in CHIMs becomes ethically more problematic in LMICs than in HICs.

 Unique and effective methods of engagement with the public to create awareness about CHIMs, address anxieties and concerns without creating negative publicity on the one hand; or overzealous claims of solutions to problems on the other is important.